devzendo/qdx-receiver/README.md

 ## Project Status
 Project started 9 Jul 2023, currently very rough, not fully working.
+My priorities:
 * No GUI yet.
+* No CAT control yet - no tuning.
-* No configuration yet.
+* No configuration yet (to store the last tuned frequency).
+Needed before a proper release:
 * No packaging/release system yet.
 Build it yourself from source.
-* No CAT control yet - no tuning.
 * Finds the QDX audio output device, but only finds the speaker device as named on a MacBook or my old Windows laptop.
 (Eventually you'll be able to choose this.)
 * Developed and tested best on macOS Catalina.
 Should build on Linux and Windows.